serghiou/best-of-data-science/best-of-r.md

 **[rmdformats.](https://github.com/juba/rmdformats)** Package.
 Vignette.
 Super good looking HTML templates for R Markdown output.
 I love and extensively use the readthedown format from this package.

 **[prettydoc.](https://yixuan.cos.name/prettydoc/)** Package.
 Vignette.
 Super good looking HTML templates for R Markdown output.
-I particularly like the cayman and leonid themes.
+I particularly like the hpstr (my current default) and architect themes.

 **[bookdown.](https://bookdown.org/)** Package.
 Vignette.
 A package to write awesome-looking books using R Markdown.
 The definitive guide referenced here, as well as the celebrated Advanced R book by Hadley were written in bookdown and they all look super impressive!
 This package also makes it easy to have openly available books online.